-Susannah Weis Frigon became the Vice President of Investor Relations & Donor Stewardship for The Erie Community Foundation in 2013.
-Prior to that, she spent 24 years in the financial services industry, holding senior leadership positions in Chicago, Rochester NY, and Pittsburgh.
-She was a Managing Director at UBS Financial Services, responsible for the firm’s wealth management business in Western Pennsylvania and Western New York.
-Her volunteer experience includes director and committee roles for various non-profits, among them the Juvenile Diabetes Research Foundation, Erie Together, Fairview Middle School’s Adopt an Artist, and The Multicultural Community Resource Center.
-Susannah is a current member of The Estate Planning Council of Erie, Erie Rotary and the Carrie T. Watson Garden Club.
-She lives in Fairview with her husband and three children.
+Susannah Weis Frigon joined The Erie Community Foundation in 2013.
+Prior to that, she spent 24 years in the wealth management industry, holding senior leadership positions in Chicago, Rochester NY, and Pittsburgh.
+Her volunteer experience includes director and committee roles for various nonprofits, among them the Juvenile Diabetes Research Foundation, Adopt an Artist, and The Multicultural Community Resource Center.
+Susannah is a Certified Financial Planner®.
+She is a current member of The Estate Planning Council of Erie, Erie Rotary, The Erie Women’s Fund and the Carrie T. Watson Garden Club.
+She is also the Vice President of The Advancement Network (“AdNet”), a national resource organization for community foundation professionals.
+She lives in Fairview, PA with her husband.

-Keely Doyle joined The Erie Community Foundation in 2015 as Investor Relations & Donor Stewardship Associate.
-In this role, she is responsible for assisting the Vice President of Investor Relations in all aspects of donor stewardship and development.
-Additionally, she provides administrative support to the President.
+Sandi Williams joined the Erie Community Foundation in 2018 as an Assistant to the Philanthropic Services team.
+In this role, she is responsible for administratively supporting the Director and Vice President of Philanthropic Services in all aspects of donor stewardship and development.

 Barbara F. Sambroak joined The Erie Community Foundation in 2006 as the Chief Financial Officer.
 She was promoted to Vice President of Finance in 2010.
 She is responsible for the finance, accounting, treasury management and human resources of the Foundation.
 She handles the annual audit and the monthly financial statements and oversees the policies and procedures of the Foundation’s accounting systems.